-6. Breeds from Thailand: Thong Daeng/Suphalaks (Burmese) and Ninlarat (black cats) These breeds constitute a large, healthy, and diverse source of outcrosses.
-A Suphalak, Mod Daeng, has already been registered as an 01T Burmese and has had several litters.
+4. Breeds from Thailand: Thong Daeng/Suphalaks (Burmese)

+These breeds constitute a large, healthy, and diverse source of outcrosses.
+A Suphalak, Mod Daeng, has already been registered as a 01T Burmese and has had several litters.
 Indications are that these are healthy and hearty kittens.